 Space is limited, so it is best to book in advance before visiting to avoid disappointment especially if travelling a long distance.
 This is especially important if you wish to consult a map because you have to reserve a map table.
 You also need to reserve a microfilm reader before you visit, but booking a microfiche reader is not necessary

 The Archive is approximately 10 minutes walk from Durham Railway Station.
+Trains from London, Edinburgh and Newcastle go to Durham.
 Many buses stop outside County Hall.

 The Office has a canteen where you can purchase hot food, sandwiches and beverages.
 If the canteen is closed, you may purchase food in Durham city centre.
 Vending machines are available, which are beside the help desk located at the public entrance.
 Drinking water can be obtained from the water dispenser beside the vending machines.